 NOTE TO REMODELERS: Even though you were hired to repair or remodel a property, your work could disturb lead paint.
 The EPA RRP Rule requires lead certification for contractors working in pre-1978 properties.
 This includes general contractors, property managers, landlords, electricians, plumbers, roofing and siding contractors, and more.
 If this applies to you, then you are required to attend the Lead Renovator Class and become lead certified before you start work.
 You must also apply to the EPA or authorized state to become a Lead Safe Certified Firm.

-How do I get my Lead Certification?
+How do I get Lead Certified?

 - Register for the certification course that is required for your work.

-- Attend and successfully complete the course.
+- Attend and successfully complete the training course.